Munin

 }

-Step 2 — PUT the binary
+Step 2 — send the binary

 curl --upload-file ./spring-launch-hero.jpg \